madsjulia/Mads.jl/notebooks/model_diagnostics/model_diagnostics.md

       "Filename"       => "model_diagnostics.mads"

-And the model diagnostic problem is setup!
+And the model diagnostic problem is set up!

 ## Forward model simulation